tomgonzo/workbench-cli/README.md

 *   Upload directories or files for scanning.
 *   Pull Git repositories (branches or tags) for scanning.
 *   Import Dependency Analysis results (e.g., `analyzer-result.json`) from FossID-DA or ORT.
+*   Import SPDX or CycloneDX SBOMs as Workbench Scans - with built-in validation.

 ### Results Options
 *   Fetch scan results (scan metrics, components, licenses, dependencies, policy violations, vulnerabilities) and save as JSON.